jhudson8/react-backbone/tutorials/event-driven-app/README.md

       },
 ```

-And remove the current child view binding code that we have
+And remove the current child component binding

 ```javascript
     this.refs.child.on('clicked', this.onChildClicked);
 ```

-The event will now be managed and, if the child component with the "child" ref changes after a render, the events will be re-bound to the new component.
+The event will now be managed and, if the component with the ```child``` ref changes after a render, the events will be re-bound to the new component.

 ### Step 3: Use triggerWith to apply scoped parameters